 - Stress and mental health.
 With lone workers not always in view, it’s especially important to pay attention to signs of stress or mental health issues.
 One of the most common indicators of something being wrong is an unusually high sick absence rate.

 - Drugs and alcohol.
-Alcohol has long been banned from use in the workplace, but in Canada at least, there is a new risk coming from the legalisation of marijuana.
+Alcohol has long been banned from use in the workplace, but in Canada at least, there is the risk from the legalisation of marijuana.
 A potential sign that drugs and alcohol may be being used at work are an increase in minor accidents.
 Pay particularly close attention to the accident reports of your lone workers.

 - Promoting healthy life choices.
-Given points v) and vi), promoting healthy living choices is a low cost way to improve the health and safety of those working alone.
+Given points 5 and 6, promoting healthy living choices is a low cost way to improve the health and safety of those working alone.
 Fit, healthy and alert employees will perform better, show up for work regularly and have fewer accidents.

 - Identify part time lone workers.
 In many cases, people end up working alone without realising it.
 For example, have you ever stayed late to complete that project and found yourself locking up for the evening.
 Under most rules, this would qualify you as working alone.
 Situations like this should be identified in your risk assessment and picked up in your safety policy.